Our Story Begins

 The Baltimore Elementary and Middle School Library Project

-The Baltimore Elementary and Middle School Library Project is a multi-year, collaborative effort to design, build, equip, and staff new or renovated elementary/middle school libraries in high-poverty neighborhoods where many students face academic challenges.
+The Baltimore Elementary and Middle School Library Project (Library Project) is a multi-year, collaborative effort to design, build, equip, and staff new or renovated elementary/middle school libraries in high-poverty neighborhoods where many students face academic challenges.

 This project engages leaders from multiple organizations and across sectors for the greater good of the community.
 Each library is a well-designed, well-made, flexible and durable space that includes a vast array of new products and features.
 These include flexible book shelving, e-readers, computers and other technological instructional devices, an “Enoch Pratt Parent Place” for parents/guardians, informal reading areas, and separate areas for study and research, instruction, and group discussion.